 Being an active member of a committee or a student representative gives our students direct experience of democratic processes, creating new initiatives, solving problems and achieving their goals.
-It allows students to share and exchange ideas for school improvement within and across year groups and we have already made a number of key changes following recommendations from our committees.
+It allows students to share and exchange ideas for school improvement within and across year groups, and we have already made a number of key changes following recommendations from our committees.

 "The Equalities Committee conducted an audit of our curriculum in terms of race and gender issues.
 As a result, a significant number of classroom resources have been created or adapted to be more reflective of the society we live in."
 Cameron Y11

 "The Wellbeing Committee ran Wellbeing Day, which was filled with activities to raise awareness and promote positive physical and mental health amongst the student body."
 Sunaina Y7

 "The Green Committee reduced the sale of plastic water bottles to zero by bringing in more water dispensers.
 Also, all food packaging and disposable cutlery in the canteen now come in recyclable or biodegradable materials."
 Noah Year 8

-"The Extra-Curricular committee brought in more lunchtime and after school clubs, for example Dodgeball, Handwriting, Athletics, Chess and Rounders.
+"The Extra-Curricular committee brought in more lunchtime and after school clubs, including the highly subscribed Chess Tournament."
+Burhannudin Year 9

 "The Catering Committee introduced Meat Free Mondays to promote vegetarian and vegan dishes, as well as ensuring all meat is sourced from UK suppliers."
 Olivia Year 12

 "The Site Committee has provided more picnic tables and table tennis tables on the school grounds for everyone to make use of and enjoy our outdoor space."
 Tom Year 13

-Participation in school decision making fosters a sense of social responsibility in young people.
-The impact of this is wide reaching and is an area that we are continuing to grow and develop further.
+Participation in school decision-making fosters a sense of social responsibility in young people.
+The impact of this is wide-reaching and is an area that we are continuing to grow and develop further.